Bernstein Shur Shareholder Peter J. Rubin Receives R. Bruce Shaw Distinguished Counsel Award

 “Peter has given Owens-Illinois exemplary client service for more than 33 years,” said Charles E. Miller, Bernstein Shur’s CEO.
 “He is widely recognized by his peers as one of the most talented litigators in New England and he has been recognized by every lawyers’ ratings service as a superior talent.
 His professionalism and skills set the standard – Peter is truly a ‘lawyer’s lawyer.’”

-Rubin has represented Owens-Illinois in the defense and trial of asbestos claims since 1979 in Maine, New England and nationally.
+Rubin has represented Owens-Illinois in the defense and trial of asbestos claims since 1979 in ME, New England and nationally.
 He has tried more than 20 asbestos cases to verdict for Owens-Illinois, including a claim against the United States involving exposure to a person living in the household of a person who worked at Portsmouth Naval Shipyard.
 The case resulted in a verdict against the United States, which, to this day, is the only trial verdict against the United States in asbestos litigation.

 “I am surprised and honored to be the inaugural recipient of the R. Bruce Shaw Distinguished Counsel Award,” said Rubin.
 “Owens-Illinois has called upon me to help it strategize on asbestos issues and lead various projects over the years.
 It has been a rewarding and fulfilling experience and has resulted in a close working relationship with the company.”